CinTheDev/ThermalCamera/README.md

 #### Ordering components

-The ThermalCamera system consits of three components: The IR sensor, a processing unit, and a touchscreen display.
+The ThermalCamera system consists of three components: The IR sensor, a processing unit, and a touchscreen display.
 With the 150€, order these components:

 - [MLX90640](https://www.berrybase.de/adafruit-mlx90640-ir-waermebildkamera-breakout)
 - [Raspberry Pi 3 B](https://www.berrybase.de/detail/index/sArticle/3924?src=raspberrypi)
 - [3.5" Berrybase Display](https://www.berrybase.de/3-5-display-fuer-raspberry-pi-mit-resistivem-touchscreen)

-While waiting for the components to arrive, start to print all the parts for the case
+While waiting for the components to arrive, start to print all parts for the case.

 #### 3D-Printing the case